shopwp/documentation/docs/guides/template-overriding.md

 ## How to override

-Once you've created the `wps-templates` folder, you need to figure which template to override.
+Once you've created the `wps-templates` folder inside your theme, you need to figure which template to override.
 Have a look at our full [list of available templates](#list-of-available-templates).

-The plugin templates can be found within the `plugins/wp-shopify-pro/public/templates/` directory.
+The plugin templates can be found within the `wp-content/plugins/wp-shopify-pro/public/templates/` directory.
 Once you find the template you want, copy the file from the plugin into your `wps-templates` folder.

 It's important that you keep the same folder structure that the plugin uses.
 The plugin's "templates" folder acts as the root, similar to the "wps-templates" folder that you create.

 For example, if your intention is to customize the product single pages you’ll need to ...